 Time-Out Tips

-• Be straightforward: Letting Baby know it’s time for time-out doesn’t have to be a battle.
-Explain to them very briefly why they need to calm down.
-For example, if they often disobeys you by climbing on the couch and lashing out when you ask them to stop, it’s time to remove them from the situation.
-Something as simple as, “it’s dangerous to climb on the couch” may help them to understand the reasoning, and give them the opportunity to calm down.
+- Be straightforward: Letting Baby know it’s time for a time-out doesn’t have to be a battle.
+Explain to them very briefly why they need some time away from that activity.
+For example, if they often disobey you by climbing on the counter and lashing out when you ask them to stop, it’s time to remove them from the situation.
+Something as simple as “it’s dangerous to climb on the counter” may help them to understand the reasoning and give them the opportunity to engage in other activities.

 Sources